kit-ifv/logitopp/README.md

 # logiTopp
 logiTopp is an extension of the agent-based travel demand model [mobiTopp](http://mobitopp.ifv.kit.edu/) developed at the [Institute for transport studies at the Karlsruhe Institute of Technology](http://www.ifv.kit.edu/english/index.php) for modeling parcel orders and last-mile deliveries.
-TODO publications

 ## New ActivityTypes in mobiTopp
 Code | Description